 When pitching innovative product ideas, you only get between five and fifteen minutes of attention.
 To make those minutes count, you should be able to define your product vision in a simple but comprehensive way.
-For this, I’ve found this 3×3 framework technique useful.
-Not only is it a pretty good format for pitching your product, but it also helps you define the vision.
+For this, I’ve found this 3x3 framework technique useful.
+Not only is it a fairly good format for pitching your product, but it also helps you define the vision.

-“Educated people can always come up with more facts.
+“Educated people can always produce more facts.
 Use an analogy if you want to win them over.” - Harry Jekkers

 Once you’ve gained empathy and used an analogy to create insight, your audience is primed and ready for your solution.
 Only then do you deliver it.
 By now, you may not even need to go into that much detail.
 It just works.
 People are not interested in how their needs are met; they’re interested in knowing that you know which needs they have.

 Persuade them with your character and credibility.
 Aristotle’s ingredients for persuasion or appeals - ethos, pathos and logos - are all means of convincing others to take a particular point of view.
 Ethos is an appeal to ethics, much like the Bushido virtue of integrity.
 Explain the advantages of your product compared to other solutions on the market and tell them why you believe in yours.
 If you don’t believe that this product is the biggest thing since sliced bread, then why would anyone else?
 Frame your product vision in this 3x3 pitch format and you’ll have answers before your critics have questions.